Andrej988/airthings-wave-plus-reader/README.md

 This project periodically connects to Airthings Wave Plus IAQ (Indoor Air Quality) monitor over Bluetooth Low Energy (BLE), reads sensor measurements data and publish it to MQTT and/or Apache Kafka.

-Airthings Wave Plus is a smart IAQ monitor with Radon detection, including sensosr for temperature, humidity, air pressure, TVOCs and CO2.
+Airthings Wave Plus is a smart IAQ monitor with Radon detection, including sensors for temperature, humidity, air pressure, TVOCs and CO2.

 This project was inspired by:
 * https://github.com/Airthings/waveplus-reader